Pruning Snapdragons

 • Pinch seedlings to encourage bushy habit

-• Cut back to the ground mid summer to encourage fall growth
+• Cut back growth by about one-third in mid-summer to encourage fall growth

 Katie Endicott Profile Pic